-The Java is considered the second oldest breed of chicken developed in America.
-Its ancestors were reputed to have come from the Far East, possibly from the isle of Java.
-Sources differ on the time of origin of the Java, but the breed was known to be in existence in America sometime between 1835 and 1850.
-They did not reach Britain until 1885, and this is important as those that claim they originated in pure form directly from the island of Java cite England as their source of stock (from Java by way of England).
-It is possible 1835 may even be late in the development of this breed.
+The Java is the second oldest breed of chicken developed in America.
+Its history before arriving in America is not certain, but its ancestors were reputed to have come from the Far East, some possibly from the isle of Java, in the first half of the 19th century.
+In any case, the breed was developed in America and known to exist in America sometime between 1835 and 1850, although it is possible 1835 may even be late for the breed’s development period.

 Did you know:

 You don’t have to raise livestock to be a member of The Livestock Conservancy.
 Join foodies, fiber artists, history lovers, biodiversity fans, and those who value sustainability in changing environments.
 Together, we can save endangered breeds of livestock and poultry from extinction.
 Click here to learn more.